Arman Manookian: Death and legacy

-In early 2010 a group of seven Manookian paintings owned by the Hotel Hana-Maui were removed from public display.
-They were the only Manookian oil paintings known to be on public display anywhere in the world.
+In July 2010, a group of seven paintings owned by the Hotel Hana-Maui were removed from public display, they were originally thought to be Manookian's painting but some of them may have been copies by artist Larry Mayo.
 Two of the murals, Red Sails and Hawaiian Boy and Girl, are now on long-term loan to the Honolulu Museum of Art.

 From July 3, 2014, to January 11, 2015, a number of Manookian paintings were on display at the Honolulu Museum of Art including Red Sails, Hawaiian Boy and Girl, Breadfruit, Pele, and Weaver.